How to Boot Mac from USB Flash Drive [for macOS Ventura/Monterey] - Qiling

 How to create a macOS bootable USB?

-You're going to need the bootable file for your desired macOS.
+To proceed, you'll need a bootable file for your desired macOS.
 Once you have it, insert your USB and format it in the APFS format.
-Then, open Terminal and type "Sudo", and drag and drop the createinstallmedia file from your macOS file into the Terminal.
+Next, open Terminal and type "sudo" followed by dragging and dropping the createinstallmedia file from your macOS file into the Terminal.

 How do I start my Mac in boot mode?

-When you press the power button, press and hold the Option key right away on your keyboard.
-After 4-5 seconds, you will see the Mac device start into Boot mode.
+When you press the power button, immediately hold the Option key on your keyboard and wait 4-5 seconds for the Mac to boot into Boot mode.

 Related Articles